Graduate Audition Requirements

 Additional application requirements for specific Master of Music programs:

 The master's in Music Education offers you several curricular options, and in many cases the university's application for graduate study is all that is required for consideration of admission.
 One of the options, however, involves performance study and a culminating recital.
 Those interested in the "recital option" must audition either before beginning coursework or before completing 12 credit hours.
-Explore your choices for this degree in the university Catalog.

 An audition/interview request form is part of the graduate studies application.
 The full application must be completed (including transcripts and letters of recommendation) before any audition or interview will be scheduled.